BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/3_2_Knowing_Your_Bitcoin_Setup.md

 > bitcoin-cli getmininginfo
 > curl --user myusername --data-binary '{"jsonrpc": "1.0", "id":"curltest", "method": "getmininginfo", "params": [] }' -H 'content-type: text/plain;' http://127.0.0.1:8332/
 ```
-## Optional: Know Your Other Bitcoin Info
+## Optional: Know Your Bitcoin Info

-A variety of commands can give you additional information on your bitcoin data.
+A variety of bitcoin-cli commands can give you additional information on your bitcoin data.
 The most general ones are:
 ```
 $ bitcoin-cli getblockchaininfo
 $ bitcoin-cli getmininginfo